-- Teach your children about giving: Teach your child the importance of giving gifts.
+- Teach your children about giving: Giving gifts can be even better than receiving gifts.
 This may be buying a toy to donate to a charity or making a gift for a friend at school.

-- Keep your household routines the same: The American Academy of Pediatrics notes that ‘changes in family routines can cause stress for children, and it recommends that parents stick to their child’s sleep and mealtime schedules as closely as possible during the busy holiday season”.
+- Keep your household routines the same: The American Academy of Pediatrics notes that “changes in family routines can cause stress for children, and it recommends that parents stick to their child’s sleep and mealtime schedules as closely as possible during the busy holiday season.”

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author, who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.